-The phonics programme used across the school is 'Sounds Write'.
-The whole staff have been trained to use this programme to ensure that there is a consistent approach across the whole school.
-Having the whole staff trained also allows the children to be divided into small groups to ensure all children are being well supported and are making good progress.
+The phonics programme used in reception and year 1 is 'Sounds Write'.
+The whole staff have been trained to use this programme to ensure that there is a consistent approach in teaching.
+Having so many staff trained also allows the children to be divided into small groups to ensure all children are being well supported and are making good progress.
 In years 2-4 the children use 'No Nonsense Spelling' which is a complete spelling programme designed to meet the needs of the 2014 National Curriculum.

 The use of the computer is well applied with increasingly more sophisticated developments.
 Each classroom has networked computers to integrate their use into most areas of the curriculum.
 Hedgehog class have five computers, Otter class have eight computers and Squirrel class have 10 computers.
 Supervised internet access is also available.
-All classrooms have projectors and Otter class and Squirrel class have interactive whiteboards.
+All classrooms have interactive whiteboards to aid teaching and learning.
 Software for these products is continuously being evaluated to enhance lessons.
 Voting pads are also used to enhance pupil participation within lessons.